 The Liz Koch Memorial Scholarship supports the professional development of dental professionals.
 The scholarship is open to all dental assistants, DANB certificants, and other oral healthcare professionals.
 To be considered for the scholarship, applicants submit a completed application, along with two letters of recommendation, a letter of intent, and any required documentation.
 Scholarship funds can be used for professional-development activities, such as continuing education courses, dental conferences, DANB certification renewal, and college courses.
-The deadline to apply for the 2022 Liz Koch Memorial Scholarship was May 31, 2022.
+Applications for the 2023 Liz Koch Memorial Scholarship will be accepted starting in April 2023.

 The Liz Koch Memorial Scholarship is made possible by the DALE Foundation’s generous donors.
 A donation in support of the Liz Koch Memorial Scholarship helps oral healthcare professionals reach their professional-development goals and supports their

 To make a contribution, visit our donation page.

 Ashley Blake, of Littleton, Maine, has worked as a dental assistant at a private dental practice in Houlton for more than three years.
 She plans to use her scholarship award to offset the cost of the DANB General Chairside Assisting exam, in pursuit of earning DANB Certified Dental Assistant (CDA) certification.“Having my CDA credential isn’t just a dream anymore, because I am so close to completing it!
 And my dental assistant career won’t cease there,” Blake shares.
 “I plan on furthering my studies and eventually earning an expanded functions credential.
 I’m always challenging myself to learn.
 I’m passionate about patient oral healthcare and patient safety and satisfaction.”